 It's best to shoestring the fries so it's real authentic.
 I used a mandolin to do so, but you can also cut the fries by hand.
 Just ensure they're uniform in size so they bake evenly.
 Submerge the fries in cold water until ready to bake.

-Then caramelize the onions in a large pan over medium heat.
+Caramelize the onions in a large pan over medium heat.
 Sauté the onions in butter for 12 to 15 minutes.
-At this point they should be starting to get some brown colour throughout.
+At this point, they should be starting to get some brown colour throughout.
 Then add salt and agave or sugar and stir to combine.
 They will take another 25 to 35 minutes to get a deep golden brown colour.
-In order to caramelize evenly you're only stirring the onions occasionally and adjusting the temperature of your burner as needed so the onions don't burn on the edges.
+In order to caramelize evenly, only stirring the onions occasionally and adjust the temperature of your burner as needed so the onions don't burn on the edges.

-Meanwhile prepare the thousand islands dressing by combining all the ingredients together in a jar or bowl and refrigerate until ready to assemble.
+Meanwhile, prepare the thousand island dressing by combining all the ingredients together in a jar or bowl and refrigerate until ready to assemble.

-Bake for 10 to 15 minutes until golden brown and crispy.
+Bake french fries for 10 to 15 minutes until golden brown and crispy.

-While the fries are baking prepare the cheese.
+While the fries are baking, prepare the cheese.
 I cubed the brick and added it to a sauce pan over medium heat.
-Once it started melting a bit I added small portions of non-dairy milk while I stirred it together.
+Once it started melting a bit I added small portions of nondairy milk while I stirred it together.
 You need to stir it constantly.
 Add in the brine just as it's starting to get smoother.
 In order for it to get really smooth, I did run it through the blender once it was mostly melted.
-I would recommend using our nacho cheese sauce recipe instead and making it ahead of all these other components.
-Then you can just heat it up again over the stove before assmebling the fries.

 To assemble, portion fries into a serving dishes.
-Drizzle with a generous amount of cheese sauce, top with caramelized onions, then a generous amount of thousand islands dressing, then more onions on top.
-Serve immediately while still hot and use a fork... you're not an animal after all!
+Drizzle with a generous amount of cheese sauce, top with caramelized onions, then a generous amount of thousand island dressing, then more onions on top.
+Serve immediately while still hot and use a fork... you're not an animal, after all!